quadshot/opentickets-community/readme.txt

 == Changelog ==

+= 2.5.2.1 - Nov/10/2016 =
+* [tweak] changing how we handle DST timestamps display again

 = 2.5.2 - Nov/7/2016 =
 * [translation] updating all translation files with strings for the admin interface
 * [translation] updating ES translation for new strings